 Blast!
 He was serious.
 So I turned to His Word, thinking perhaps I’d find a small-print clause, anything that allowed me to stand my ground a bit longer.
 Surely strong-willed Peter or perseverant Paul had something to say to justify my resentment, perhaps buy me more time in my oddly comfortable pit of despair.

-But what I discovered was in Mark’s gospel, that disciple who was likely a mere teenager when Jesus called, “Follow me.”
+But what I discovered was in Mark’s gospel, that evangelist who was likely a mere teenager when Jesus called to twelve others, “Follow me.”
 The one who grew old and fiery, who experienced mistreatment and, eventually, was bound by a rope and dragged through Alexandria until he died in a dusty street.

 “And when you stand praying, if you hold anything against anyone, forgive them, [and then] your Father in heaven may forgive you…” (Mark 11:25 NIV).

-Yes, it was this disciple who penned those red-letter words, spoken by the One who’d endured more suffering than we can imagine, who then became sin on our behalf, though without sin Himself—His death offering us freedom through forgiveness.
+Yes, it was this man, John Mark, who penned those red-letter words, spoken by the One who’d endured more suffering than we can imagine, who then became sin on our behalf, though without sin Himself—His death offering us freedom through forgiveness.

 Ah.
 I sensed my grip loosening on my grievance as I leaned in to listen.
 And here I’d thought God’s word to me was an “If / Then” that offered the one who’d hurt me freedom.
 Frankly, I wasn’t ready to see her set free.
 Instead, I wanted her to regret her decision, change her mind when she saw the error of her ways.
 That’s just the honest truth.